 At The Assembly Line, we connect places and businesses with the people around them.

-We build communications to reach a wide range of stakeholders, developing action plans that are practical, deliverable, and viable.
-Bringing together the best team, we also create and deliver campaigns that increase opportunities for businesses, connecting them with clients and customers.
+We build communication programmes to reach a wide range of stakeholders and create and deliver marketing campaigns that increase opportunities for businesses, building and growing relationships between places, businesses and community.

 With colleagues in London and Liverpool, we work in places and with businesses across the UK.